Does Doug have any available originals?

 Where did Doug grow up?

 Doug was born in Amarillo, Texas but soon Doug moved to Dallas, Texas where he lived until going off to college.
 Blessed with the skills and talents introduced to him by his family and friends Doug was able to comfortably fit in with a wide range of social groups.
 Doug worked his way through his youth at golf courses, movie theaters and camera stores.
 Doug was always encouraged to pursue his dreams, balancing ones work with the pursuit of an art related career that would be more financially and personally promising.

 Where did he go to school?

-Doug attended advanced Art classes in high school, worked at camera stores, photo labs, interned with photographers including an associate and contemporary of Ansel Adams, attended university summer classes in advanced photography at Southern Methodist University, won a national publication design award and was featured in a documentary film which led to a college scholarship.
+Doug attended advanced Art classes in high school, worked at camera stores, photo labs, interned with pro photographers, attended university summer classes in advanced photography at Southern Methodist University, won a national publication design award and was featured in a documentary film which led to a college scholarship.
 Doug attended Texas A&M University where he earned his Bachelors of Science degree in Environmental Design (Architecture).
 As a way to further his Art education LaRue became a Medical Illustrator for one of the most prestigious Veterinary Medical Centers in the United States where is attended many artist and photography workshops including Advanced Airbrush at the Smithsonian Institute of Natural History in Washington, D.C.

 How long has Doug been painting?

 Doug has been painting since childhood but had to balance passion with income so he found jobs that were adjacent to "Artist".
 Medical Illustrator, Production Artist, Lab Tech., Graphic Designer, Camera Operator, Photographer, Art Director, Creative Director, Producer, Architect...
 Doug managed creative productions as he continued to paint and learn.
 Eventually income derived from art production began to out perform design and brand management until it became the primary focus of his studio.
 Doug has published books and magazines, produced movies, directed photography for major cable tv networks, designed and built buildings and more but always came back to drawing and painting as a connection to his source creativity.